kublikon/thanos/README.md

 ### Recommended Setup

-The easiest way to setup Thanos is from [npm](https://www.npmjs.com/package/thanos).
+The easiest way to setup Thanos is from [npm](https://www.npmjs.com/package/thanos) with `npm install -g thanos` command.
 This will help you setup the project and install all required dependencies including a default user for Thanos.

 > Please have your nodejs, mongodb installed and running.